Les Trente Pas

 Villard-de-Lans sits on a high plateau in the Vercors massif, roughly an hour from Grenoble, at an elevation where winters are hard and the growing season is compressed.
 The town has long attracted cross-country skiers, hikers, and families escaping the city heat in summer, but its restaurant culture has historically been shaped by that same practicality: hearty gratin dauphinois, cheese plates heavy with Saint-Marcellin and Bleu du Vercors-Sassenage, and mountain inns built for refuelling rather than contemplation.
 Against that backdrop, a kitchen working in the register of modern French cuisine occupies a distinct and slightly unexpected position.

-Les Trente Pas, on the Avenue des Francs-Tireurs, earns a Michelin Plate in both 2024 and 2025, the Guide's signal that a kitchen produces cooking of genuine quality even where a star has not been awarded.
+Les Trente Pas, on the Avenue des Francs-Tireurs, is a Modern French Bistro in Villard-de-Lans, France, with two Michelin recognitions in 2024 and 2025.
 In a small mountain town, that distinction matters: it separates the restaurant from the resort-standard bistros that populate the pedestrian streets nearby and places it in a different conversation about what sourcing, technique, and seasonal coherence mean when you are cooking at altitude, far from the produce markets of Lyon or Grenoble.
-For context on what that tier looks like at the leading of the French culinary register, you can compare with addresses like Flocons de Sel in Megève or Bras in Laguiole, both of which also operate in geographically remote French settings and have built reputations precisely around what their specific terrain makes available.
+For context on what that tier looks like at the top of the French culinary register, you can compare with addresses like Flocons de Sel in Megève or Bras in Laguiole, both of which also operate in geographically remote French settings and have built reputations precisely around what their specific terrain makes available.

 The Sourcing Question in the Vercors